-- - Notes for BIND 9.18.0

-Known Issues

-New Features

-Removed Features
+- Removed Features

-Feature Changes

-Bug Fixes

-- License
+License

-- End of Life
+End of Life

 - Thank You

-11.1 Introduction
+9.1 Introduction

-BIND 9.18 (Extended Support Version) is a stable branch of BIND.
+BIND 9.16 (Extended Support Version) is a stable branch of BIND.
 This document summarizes significant changes since the last production release on that branch.
+Please see the CHANGES file for a more detailed list of changes and bug fixes.